chetstone/react-native-router-flux/README.md

 * showNavigationBar (optional)
 :    `true` or `false`

-* hideNavBar (optional, deprecated)
+* hideNavBar (optional, deprecated???)
 :    inverse of showNavigationBar

 * initialRoutes (optional)
 :    array of Route names used to initialize the route stack. e.g., `['login', 'launch']`.
 Defaults to a single element, the name of the first child Route, unless one of the Route children defines an `initial={true}` prop.

 * footer (optional)
 :     a component to be used as the footer on all routes within the router.
-Typically used as a Tab bar.
+Typically used as a tab bar.

 * header (optional)
 :     a component to be used as the header on all routes within the router.
 Typically used as a custom navigation bar.